sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/README.md

 ## Challenges

 The most significant challenge encountered was the complexity associated with interpreting the meanings embedded within each table column.
 In several instances, assumptions were necessary to navigate certain columns' content.

-## Future Goals

-My future endeavors involve an enhanced data refinement process, coupled with extensive research efforts aimed at unraveling the nuanced intricacies encapsulated within each column.
-The objective is to elevate the depth and accuracy of our analyses by refining data interpretation methods.